-- COMMAND: operating the breakers via faceplate keypad, changing the state of virtual inputs, clearing the event records, clearing the oscillography records, clearing fault reports, changing the date and time, clearing the breaker arcing amps, clearing energy records, clearing the data logger, user-programmable pushbuttons - SETTING: changing any setting, test mode operation
+- COMMAND: changing the state of virtual inputs, clearing the event records, clearing the oscillography records, changing the date and time, clearing energy records, clearing the data logger, user-programmable pushbuttons - SETTING: changing any setting, test mode operation

 The Command and Setting passwords are defaulted to "Null" when the relay is shipped from the factory.
 When a password is set to "Null", the password security feature is disabled.